Skip to content

 • zink - Enables Vulkan thunking and Zink usage in Mesa.

 Each profile is a .toml file in $HOME/.config/felix86/profiles.
-Each profile is a partial or full version of the $HOME/.config/felix86/config.toml file, with some configurations changed.
+Each profile is a partial or full version of the config file, with some configurations changed.
+You may create new profiles and pass them to FELIX86_PROFILE as a name (which will look relative to the profile directory) or as an absolute path.

 DXVK